 A thin pouch of the shape of a finger that arises from the colon is the appendix.
 The location is on the right side of the abdomen.
-Its key role is not yet well understood.
-It is assumed that it can enable the person to recover from small and large intestine diarrhea, inflammation, and infections.
-It has been found, however, that extracting the appendix would not affect the functioning of the body.
+The role of the appendix in the body is still under search.
+There is an assumption that the appendix helps in recovering from diarrhea of the small and large intestine, inflammation, and infections.
+The function of the body remains unaffected even after the removal of the appendix.

 ‘Appendicitis’ is the inflammation of the appendix.
 The appendix becomes inflamed due to infection.
 The bacteria can grow very speedily inside this organ and pus formation takes place.
 The infection causes pain around the belly button and this infection spreads to the lower part of the abdomen.
 The pain becomes severe while walking or coughing.
 Appendicitis causes nausea, vomiting, and diarrhea.